The StreamFlow framework is a container-native Workflow Management System (WMS) written in Python 3. It has been designed around two main principles:

 Then you can install all the requred packages using the

-StreamFlow relies on Travis CI for PyPI distribution.
+StreamFlow relies on GitHub Actions for PyPI and Docker Hub distributions.
 Therefore, in order to publish a

-new version of the package on PyPI, you only have to augment the version number in
+new version of the software, you only have to augment the version number in

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.